 When does it not make sense to insure your phone?

 Your contract is almost ready to be upgraded — lucky you!

 When you know you’re going to be getting a new phone and will have no use for your current one then it’s not worth getting it insured.

 You have a workable phone in your drawer.

-You have a spare phone without any bumps or bruises (including its battery life) that you could downgrade to if something happens to your current one.
+You have a spare phone without any bumps or bruises (including its battery life) that you could pull out and use if something happens to your current one.

-You can afford to rebuy your cell phone (in cash).
+You can afford to buy a new cell phone (in cash).

 Some of us keep our phones for years, while others replace them every two years.
-Whichever way you do it, having the money for a new phone can mean you don’t have to insure your current one (unless you plan on using it at some point).
+Whichever way you do it, having the money for a new phone can mean you don’t have to insure your current one.

 If you didn't think, ‘ha, that’s me’ when reading the above, then it’s probably worth getting insurance.

-2. If I am insuring my phone, what amount should I insure it for?
+If I am insuring my phone, what amount should I insure it for

 If it’s a new phone, this part is easy!
 Just have a look at your receipt to see how much the phone is worth or you could check out takealot.com to find the price — be sure to look at the right phone model and the correct storage.
 This is generally the amount you’d insure your phone for.